 - Provides the team chair with an electronic file that lists the names, credentials, and titles of individuals and group members interviewed by the peer evaluators during the initial or continuing accreditation site visit

 - Provides the team chair with an electronic file listing all documents including dates available in the supporting evidence by defined category

 - Provides computers and printer(s) for the team members if requested by the team to use throughout the site visit

 - Establishes a work room in which confidential materials for the peer evaluators are assembled and where the team members can read and work during the site visit

-- Obtains any necessary written permissions required prior to the site visit (e.g., review of records and visits to clinical agencies)
+- Obtains any necessary written permissions required prior to the site visit (e.g., review of records)

 - Assembles supporting evidence.
 See the ACEN Guidelines for Written Reports for suggested documents to include.

 The supporting evidence will be used during the initial or continuing accreditation site visit and left with the nursing program upon completion of the site visit.
 Peer evaluators will ask to review records of faculty and students.
 The student record review includes both academic and financial aid records.